 It has become standard practice for these works to be programmed in concert halls and universities throughout the world.
 As such, aspiring young musicians must now have a thorough understanding and mastery of the skill sets needed to perform this music, as well as the entrepreneurial skills required to create and sustain a career.
 This seminar will provide you with the opportunity to learn how to become fluent in this new language of performance and build a foundation for a career in the modern world.

 Throughout the week we will feature live discussions and masterclasses via the Zoom platform, on topics ranging from practice and rehearsal techniques, to entrepreneurship advice for creating a career in the arts.
-We’re also thrilled to be joined by three guest artists:
+We’re also thrilled to be joined by several world renowned guest artists:

-These guests, along with the members of Sandbox Percussion will be available to all participants within an intimate learning format where dialogue and interaction are encouraged.
-The week will culminate with the premiere performance of a new piece by Molly Joyce, composed specifically for our remote forces, performed by everyone involved in the seminar and released online.
+These guests, along with the members of Sandbox Percussion, will be available to all participants within an intimate learning format where dialogue and interaction are encouraged.
+The week will culminate with a virtual performance featuring everyone involved in the seminar and will be released online!
 The seminar will be scheduled each day to accommodate participants in all 4 US timezones and all sessions will be recorded to allow participation from overseas as well.
-If you have any questions about this year's virtual seminar, please contact Jonathan Haas (email@example.com) or Sean Statser (firstname.lastname@example.org).
+If you have any questions about this year's virtual seminar, please contact Jonathan Haas (firstname.lastname@example.org) or Sean Statser (email@example.com).

 We look forward to "seeing” you at NYU this August!